jadecobra/python_tdd_exercises/source/classes/classes.rst

 test_attributes_and_methods_of_classes
 *********************************************************************************

 Python has the `dir built-in function`_ which shows the :ref:`attributes<what is a class attribute?>` and :ref:`methods<what is a method?>` of the :ref:`object<what is a class?>` it is given in parentheses.
-This allows me to explore what an :ref:`object<what is a class?>` contains without looking at the code or reading the documentation, I can then run tests to see what each thing does.
+It allows me to see what makes up an :ref:`object<what is a class?>` without looking at the code or reading the documentation.
+I can then run tests to see what each thing does.

 ----